carpaltunnel/starwars-server-node20/README.md

 **NOTE** : This fork is still deprecated but updated so that it will actually run with Node.js v20.
 This was done purely because the [GraphQL.org "learn" documentation](https://graphql.org/learn/queries/) references this data/implementation so it provides better examples for learning purposes.

+You'll also need to install dependencies (as of 2024-11-02 with Node v20) using --legacy-peer-deps :
+`npm install --legacy-peer-deps`

 ## Star Wars Example Server

 This is a really simple GraphQL server that uses [Apollo Server](https://github.com/apollostack/apollo-server) and [GraphQL Tools](https://github.com/apollostack/graphql-tools) to serve the Star Wars example schema from http://www.graphql.org.